NERV-DAO/documentation/NERV by-laws.md

 I. Any member of NERV with at least a positive reputation may act as an ambassador in regards to onboard new members to the DAO.

 II.
 To be fully considered an ambassador it is required that at least 5 members have been onboarded.
-This requirement entitles the ambassadors to participate in meetings with  the captains.
+This requirement entitles the ambassadors to participate in meetings with  the captains and to represent NERV on official events.

 <p align="center">
 <b>( article 4 )</b><br>